Mariah O'Brien: Acting

-Modelling
+Modeling

 O'Brien appeared on the cover of Spinal Tap's 1992 single "Bitch School".

 She is also featured on the cover of Alice in Chains' 1992 album Dirt.

 Personal life

-O'Brien was married to actor Giovanni Ribisi from 1997 to 2001; they have a daughter born in 1997.
+O'Brien was married to actor Giovanni Ribisi from 1997 to 2001; they have a daughter, artist Lucia Santina Ribisi, born in 1997.

 Since 2005, O'Brien works as an interior designer in Los Angeles and is the owner of Mariah O'Brien Interiors.